wenet-e2e/wenet/README.md

   organization={IEEE}
 }

-@article{zhang2020unified,
+@article{zhang2022wenet,
-  title={Unified Streaming and Non-streaming Two-pass End-to-end Model for Speech Recognition}, author={Zhang, Binbin and Wu, Di and Yao, Zhuoyuan and Wang, Xiong and Yu, Fan and Yang, Chao and Guo, Liyong and Hu, Yaguang and Xie, Lei and Lei, Xin}, journal={arXiv preprint arXiv:2012.05481}, year={2020}
+  title={WeNet 2.0: More Productive End-to-End Speech Recognition Toolkit}, author={Zhang, Binbin and Wu, Di and Peng, Zhendong and Song, Xingchen and Yao, Zhuoyuan and Lv, Hang and Xie, Lei and Yang, Chao and Pan, Fuping and Niu, Jianwei}, journal={arXiv preprint arXiv:2203.15455}, year={2022}
-}

-@article{wu2021u2++,
-  title={U2++: Unified Two-pass Bidirectional End-to-end Model for Speech Recognition}, author={Wu, Di and Zhang, Binbin and Yang, Chao and Peng, Zhendong and Xia, Wenjing and Chen, Xiaoyu and Lei, Xin}, journal={arXiv preprint arXiv:2106.05642}, year={2021}
 }
 ```